vega-studio/deltav/docs/terms.md

 ## Surface

-* Surface helps customers to fill the provide htmlCanvasElement with customized contents.
+* Surface helps developers to fill the provide htmlCanvasElement with customized contents.
 It is the foundation and creation point of rendering pipelines while pipeline implements views and layers with data and set-ups from surface.
-It connects customers' specified cameras, events and resources for rendering texts, images or videos.
+It connects developers specified cameras, events and resources for rendering texts, images or videos.
 There are some concepts which are already set up within it, such as monitoring resizing, waiting for a valid size to be present, a render loop tied into requestAnimationFrame.